KmolYuan/reveal-yaml-rs/README.md

 Here are the implemented features, or the functions are designed in progress.

 Some functions are planed to be demonstrated in the help page.
+Open the help page by adding `/help/` after URL, like `http://localhost:8080/help/`.

 ### Metadata